Vestibular paroxysmia: Diagnosis

-A definiteve diagnosis can usually only be made after a successful attempt at pharmacotherapy.
+A definitive diagnosis can usually only be made after a successful attempt at pharmacotherapy.
 Vascular-nerve contact demonstrated by magnetic resonance imaging is not part of the diagnostic criteria.
 Appropriate imaging should be performed to rule out other structural changes in the cerebellopontine angle.

 Treatment

 Pharmacotherapy often involves oxcarbazepine, carbamazepine or lacosamide.
 In very rare cases, surgery in the form of microvascular decompression may also be indicated.

 Prognosis

 In a long-term study (mean follow-up time 4.8 years), around 75% of patients remained without vertigo attacks, and in more than half of them no drug therapy was necessary.

 Epidemiology

 Depending on the origin, there are two peaks in frequency: in the case of causative vascular malformations, those affected become symptomatic at a young age, while age-associated vascular changes usually cause symptoms for the first time between the ages of 40 and 70.
 Men are affected twice as often as women.
 Vestibular paroxysmia accounts for around 3% of diagnoses in specialized vertigo outpatient clinics.